grafana/loki/docs/sources/operations/storage/logs-deletion.md

 ---
-title: Retention
+title: Log Entry Deletion
+weight: 60
 ---
-# Loki Logs Deletion
+# Log Entry Deletion

-_This feature is currently experimental and is only supported with the BoltDB Shipper index store._
+_This feature is experimental.
+It is only supported for the BoltDB Shipper index store._

-Loki supports the deletion of log streams in a time range.
-Logs deletion requires running Compactor, which handles the delete request APIs(outlined below) and processing the delete requests.
+Loki supports the deletion of log entries from specified streams.
-Loki allows users to cancel the delete requests within the permitted cancellation period, which defaults to 24h and can be configured using `delete_request_cancel_period` YAML config or its equivalent CLI flag.

-### How it works
+Log entries that fall within a specified time window are those that will be deleted.

+The Compactor component exposes REST endpoints that process delete requests.
+Hitting the endpoint specifies the streams and the time window.
+The deletion of the log entries takes place after a configurable cancellation time period expires.

-Logs deletion relies on custom logs retention workflow define under [Compactor section in retention doc](../retention#compactor).
-The only change to note is that Compactor would also look at un-processed requests which are past their cancellation period to decide whether it must delete the chunk or not.
+Log entry deletion relies on configuration of the custom logs retention workflow as defined in [Compactor](../retention#compactor).
+The Compactor looks at unprocessed requests which are past their cancellation period to decide whether a chunk is to be deleted or not.

-### Configuration
+## Configuration

-Logs deletion can be enabled using the same config as retention i.e. `retention_enabled` as show in [sample retention config](../retention#retention-configuration).
-The only relevant addition to config would be `delete_request_cancel_period`.

-#### Requesting Deletion

-Users can request the deletion of log streams using the following API:
+Enable log entry deletion by setting `retention_enabled` to true in the Compactor's configuration.
+See the example in [Retention Configuration](../retention#retention-configuration).

+A delete request may be canceled within a configurable cancellation period.
+Set the `delete_request_cancel_period` in the Compactor's YAML configuration or on the command line when invoking Loki.
+Its default value is 24h.

+## Compactor endpoints

+The Compactor exposes endpoints to allow for the deletion of log entries from specified streams.

+### Request log entry deletion

 ```
 POST /loki/api/admin/delete
 PUT /loki/api/admin/delete
 ```

-URL query parameters:
+Query parameters:

-* match[]=<series_selector>: Repeated label matcher argument that selects the streams to delete.
-At least one match[] argument must be provided.
+* `match[]=<series_selector>`: Repeated label matcher argument that identifies the streams from which to delete.
+At least one `match[]` argument must be provided.
-* start=<rfc3339 | unix_timestamp>: Start timestamp.
-Optional and defaults to minimum possible time.
-* end=<rfc3339 | unix_timestamp>: End timestamp.
-Optional and defaults to now.

-If the API call succeeds, a 204 is returned.

-_Sample cURL command:_
+* `start=<rfc3339 | unix_timestamp>`: A timestamp that identifies the start of the time window within which entries will be deleted.
+If not specified, defaults to 0, the Unix Epoch time.
+* `end=<rfc3339 | unix_timestamp>`: A timestamp that identifies the end of the time window within which entries will be deleted.
+If not specified, defaults to the current time.

+A 204 response indicates success.

+Sample form of a cURL command:
 ```
 curl -X POST \
-  '<compactor_addr>/loki/api/admin/delete?match%5B%5D=%7Bfoo%3D%22bar%22%7D&start=1591616227&end=1591619692' \
+  '<compactor_addr>/loki/api/admin/delete?match[]={foo="bar"}&start=1591616227&end=1591619692' \
   -H 'x-scope-orgid: <tenant-id>'
 ```

-#### Listing Delete Requests
+### List delete requests

-Users can list the created delete requests using the following API:
+List the existing delete requests using the following API:

 ```
 GET /loki/api/admin/delete
 ```

-_Sample cURL command:_
+Sample form of a cURL command:

 ```
 curl -X GET \
   <compactor_addr>/loki/api/admin/delete \
   -H 'x-scope-orgid: <orgid>'
 ```

-**NOTE:** List API returns processed and un-processed requests except the cancelled ones since they are removed from the store.

-#### Cancellation of Delete Request
+This endpoint returns both processed and unprocessed requests.
+It does not list canceled requests, as those requests will have been removed from storage.

+### Request cancellation of a delete request

-Loki allows cancellation of delete requests until they are not picked up for processing, controlled by the `delete_request_cancel_period` YAML config or its equivalent CLI flag.
+Loki allows cancellation of delete requests until the requests are picked up for processing.
+It is controlled by the `delete_request_cancel_period` YAML configuration or the equivalent command line option when invoking Loki.

-Users can cancel a delete request using the following API:
+Cancel a delete request using this Compactor endpoint:

 ```
 POST /loki/api/admin/cancel_delete_request
 PUT /loki/api/admin/cancel_delete_request
 ```

-URL query parameters:
+Query parameters:

-* request_id=<request_id>: Id of the request found using `delete_series` API.
+* `request_id=<request_id>`: Identifies the delete request to cancel; IDs are found using the `delete` endpoint.

-If the API call succeeds, a 204 is returned.

-_Sample cURL command:_
+A 204 response indicates success.

+Sample form of a cURL command:

 ```
 curl -X POST \
   '<compactor_addr>/loki/api/admin/cancel_delete_request?request_id=<request_id>' \